Can You Let Lurchers Off Their Leash? [ANSWERED]

 As pet owners, we struggle with balancing wanting to keep our dogs safe while understanding that they need exercise – some of the best types of exercise is off-leash running.
 That helps the dog to burn way more energy than if they were on a leashed walk, but you also want to make sure that if your dog is off-leash you can still control their behaviors.
 If you have a lurcher, this is even more important because they can be very fast dogs – if they get off-leash, you may not be able to catch up to them!

-However, if you are in a fenced area that is safe, free from places they can get out and there are no leash laws in your area, you can let your dog zoom his little heart out, burning some of that enviable energy at high rates.
+However, if you are in a safe fenced area, free from places they can get out and there are no leash laws in your area, you can let your dog zoom his little heart out, burning some of that enviable energy at high rates.

 Related Reading: Can Lurchers Be Left Alone?
 [ANSWERED]